-Officer narrowly pulls partner to safety during highway crash: Dashcam video
+Officer narrowly pulls partner to safety during highway crash: dashcam video

-Officer reacts quickly, pulls partner out of harm's way
+Gate City police officer reacts quickly, pulls partner out of harm's way

 Two police officers barely escaped serious injury Sunday when a car crashed into a patrol SUV parked on the side of a highway in Gate City, Virginia.